Submitted by: Jan Hillmer, Berkeley Preparatory School

 Grade: Elementary (example is grade three)

-The students used the map to create a Mondrian-like artwork.
+The students used a map to create a Mondrian-like artwork.
 They had to put to use his severe simplicity in line as well as in color (of course, no green, which was a color he reportedly hated).
 Shapes created were more organic rather than geometric (or organic and geometric combined).